trietle/demo-rspec-rails/README.md

 guard
 ```

-Then, Run all Rspec with spork
+Then, Run RSpec with spork

 ```
 rake db:test:prepare
-bundle exec rspec
+bundle exec rspec # run all specs bundle exec rspec spec/models # # Run only model specs
 ```

 View coverage: open up coverage/index.html in your browser and check out what you've missed so far.

 Requires Ruby 1.9.2 or later to run.

-## Instructions